dookbook/dookbook-doc-webfrontend/en/label_element.md

 The HTML **`<label>`** element represents **a caption for an item** (*[`<input>`](/en/webfrontend/<input>)* element) in a user interface.

+The `<label>` element does not present any special effects to the user.
+However, it improves usability for mouse users.
+This control is triggered if you click on the text within the `<label>` element.
+That is, when the user selects the tab, the browser will automatically focus on the form control associated with the tab.

 ## Technical Summary

 |  |  |